LdeLudwig/LdeLudwig/README.md

 <h1>🗲 Hi!
 I'm Lucas Xavier</h1>
 Graduating in Automation and Control Engineering at UFSC Blumenau's campus.
 Enthusiastic on developing automation solutions integrated with AI to help people and business to save time and improve produtivity!
-Nowadays working as intern for Elligence Soluções em Tecnologia, in Brazil, focused on building modern web app with efficient data pipelines, big data and machine learning solutions.

-For more information access: http://www.elligence.com.br/
+Nowadays working as a Full Stack developer.

 This is my personal github to post my case projects and serve as my portfolio projects repository :)